SayProApp Courses Partner Invest Corporate Charity Divisions

 i.
 Augmented Reality Art: Interactivity and layering in physical and virtual spaces

 j.
-3D Printing for Artists: Using 3D printers to realize sculptures or designs - Alternative Art Forms
+3D Printing for Artists: Using 3D printers to realize sculptures or designs

 a.
 Street Art: Exploring murals and graffiti as visual storytelling